Feed price volatility in the pork sector

 Improving feed efficiency in pigs

-Around 10 per cent of feed may be wasted on a typical farrow-to-finish unit.
+Around 10% of feed may be wasted on a typical farrow-to-finish unit.
 Improve or start recording feed conversion ratio (FCR) in all stages of production to allow better decision-making.

 Alternative diets for pigs